New York City, Newark come to temporary agreement to stop homeless relocation

 New York will now stop sending homeless families to Newark while the two sides continue talking.

-Some New Jersey cities had complained about the poor conditions these families were living in.
+Some New Jersey cities had complained about the poor conditions in which these families were living.

 After first keeping it a secret, Mayor Bill de Blasio says he's ready to talk.